great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_add_a_validation_operator.rst

 Two Validation Operator classes are currently shipped with Great Expectations:

-* :py:class:`ActionListValidationOperator<great_expectations.validation_operators.validation_operators.ActionListValidationOperator>` invokes a configurable list of actions on every Validation Result validation result.
+* :py:class:`~great_expectations.validation_operators.ActionListValidationOperator` invokes a configurable list of actions on every Validation Result validation result.
 Firing a Slack notification and updating Data Docs are examples of these actions.

 * :py:class:`WarningAndFailureExpectationSuitesValidationOperator<great_expectations.validation_operators.validation_operators.WarningAndFailureExpectationSuitesValidationOperator>` extends the class above and allows to group Expectation Suites into two groups - critical and warning.